open-contracting/standard-development-handbook/docs/standard/terminology.md

 ### 5. Publication

-Once the translations are proofread and edited, *someone* downloads the working document as a CSV file and replaces the previous file in the GitHub repository.
+Once the translations are proofread and edited, the publisher downloads the working document as a CSV file and replaces the previous file in the GitHub repository.

 Then, they upload the same CSV to Transifex.